Col-E/Useful-Things/reversing/re-02-java-decompiling.md

 ## Further Reading

+- [Anatomy of a Java Decompiler](https://members.accu.org/index.php/articles/1850) - Authors of [CFR](https://github.com/leibnitz27/cfr) and [Procyon](https://github.com/mstrobel/procyon),  [Lee Benfield](https://github.com/leibnitz27) and [Mike Strobel](https://github.com/mstrobel) talk about the anatomy of a decompiler in much greater detail than done here.
-- [SkidSuite](https://github.com/GenericException/SkidSuite) - A collection of tools and articles pertaining to JVM reverse engineering
+- [SkidSuite](https://github.com/GenericException/SkidSuite) - A collection of tools and articles pertaining to JVM reverse engineering.
+Contains dozens of obfuscated samples to look at as well.
 - ["Covert Java: Techniques for Decompiling, Patching, and Reverse Engineering"](https://www.amazon.com/Covert-Java-Techniques-Decompiling-Engineering/dp/0672326388) - An older book from 2004 meaning the referenced tools are outdated, but many of the concepts are still very relevant today.